1984 – present (37 years)

 Early Days (1984–1991)

 Primus began as Primate in the mid-1980s with Claypool and guitarist Todd Huth.
 Drummer Peter Libby was added in later, although the band would go through many other drummers throughout their early history.
 They formed in El Sobrante, California, United States.
 After rising to local music scene stardom with their brand of funk/metal fusion, Huth and current drummer Jay Lane left in 1989 to pursue other projects.
 Claypool recruited death metal guitarist and one time Joe Satriani student Larry LaLonde (usually referred to as "Ler" later) and eclectic drummer Tim "Herb" Alexander.
 Primus gained even greater popularity and soon released their first album, Suck on This, a live recording culled from two of their Berkeley concerts.
-The album was financed by Les' father.
+The album was financed by Les' father for $1500.

 In their early days, Primus were heavily associated with the Bay Area Thrash scene.
 Opening for bands such as Testament and Exodus they picked up a following of fans who were involved in the scene as a result.
 Today, Primus is one of few "alt-metal" bands commonly enjoyed by "true metal" fans, perhaps as a result of this.

 It is an infamous fact that after the death of their bassist Cliff Burton in 1986, Metallica strongly considered Les Claypool (a close friend of the band) to be Cliff's replacement.
 After much deliberation, James Hetfield decided that Claypool was "too funky for Metallica", and Jason Newsted was chosen instead.
 The rest, for both Metallica and Primus, is history.